 Story: Presbyterian Church

 The Presbyterian Church came to New Zealand with settlers from Scotland, rather than missionaries.
 Presbyterians were once thought of as dour, in part because of their stance against alcohol and their strict observance of the Sabbath.
-The church’s reforming ideals meant it was often involved in social services and social causes.
+The church’s reforming ideals meant it often provided social services and was involved in social causes.

 Main image: St John's in the City, Wellington